Polymer/old-docs-site/polymer.md

 #### Binding objects to attribute values

+**Important:** Be careful when your properties are objects or arrays.
+Element registration is evaluated once.
+This means only one instance of an object used in property initialization is ever created.
+Because of the nature of `prototype`, you may run into unexpected "shared state" across different instances of the same element if you're setting an initial value for a property which is an object or array.
+Do this type of initialization in `ready()` rather than directly on the `prototype`.
+{: .alert .alert-error }

 Generally, attributes are string values, but {{site.project_title}} makes it possible to bind references between elements using attributes.
 The binding engine interprets reference bindings by interrogating the [attribute's type](#hinting-an-attributes-type).
 This means you can bind an an object to an HTML attribute!